-4.1.004 Except in the UCI world championships, continental championships and, at the discretion of national federations, national championships, under 23 men and women can ride the events for elite men and women respectively, even if a separate event is being run for U23 riders.
+4.1.004 Except in the UCI world championships, continental championships and, at the discretion of national federations, national championships, under 23 men and women can ride the events for elite men and women respectively, even if a separate event is being run for under 23 riders.

-Separate U23 XCO world cup events are organised for men and women.
-The first 10 men U23 and the first 5 women U23 of the last UCI XCO individual ranking of the preceding year can decide whether they want to race the entire world cup season as elite or U23.
+Separate under 23 XCO world cup events are organised for men and women.
+The first 10 men U23 and the first 5 women under 23 of the last UCI XCO individual ranking of the preceding year can decide whether they want to race the entire world cup season as elite or U23.
 All other U23 riders must race the world cup season in the U23 category.